Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Model

 \subsection{Environment}

-A buyer (a government agency or a private organization) procures a product or service.
-The good is supplied by a monopolistic seller who can provide any quantity ${\rm q}\in[0,\bar{{\rm q}}]$, where $\bar{{\rm q}}\in\mathbb{R}_{++}$ is finite but large enough that it is never optimal for the buyer to procure more than $\bar{{\rm q}}$, regardless of the buyer's valuation or the seller's cost (the precise condition ensuring this property is provided below).\footnote{The assumption that $\bar{{\rm q}}$ is finite guarantees that the seller's equilibrium payoff satisfies a familiar envelope-theorem representation.}

-The seller's cost of supplying ${\rm q}\ge0$ is $\theta{\rm q}$, where the marginal cost $\theta$ is the seller's private information.\footnote{All our results extend to a setting with a fixed cost $c\in(0,\overline{c})$, where $\overline{c}\in\mathbb{R}_{++}$ is a bound whose role is to guarantee that it is optimal for the buyer to procure a positive quantity even when expecting the largest marginal cost and the lowest value for the good.}
+A buyer (a government agency or a private organization) delegates to an expert the design of a contract for the procurement of a product or service.
+The good is supplied by a monopolistic seller who incurs a cost of $\theta{\rm q}$ for supplying ${\rm q}\ge0$ units of the good, where $\theta\ge0$ is private information to the seller.\footnote{The results extend to a setting with a fixed cost $c\in(0,\overline{c})$, where the bound $\overline{c}\in\mathbb{R}_{++}$ ensures that it is optimal for the buyer to procure a positive quantity even when the marginal cost is the largest and the value of the good is the lowest.}